 ∙ Implementation of strategies that prevent biased-based policing

-As part of our initiative, DPS has established an inquiry process that allows members of the community to request information about their interaction with a DPS Officer if they are unsure of the reason or validity of a stop.
+As part of our initiative, Public Safety has established an inquiry process that allows members of the community to request information about their interaction with a Public Safety Officer if they are unsure of the reason or validity of a stop.
 This may be accomplished by filing an inquiry form found on our website, which will provide us with details of the stop and a way to contact them.

 d.
 Your Rights and Responsibilities When Interacting with Law Enforcement